 This allows for easy and quick evaluation of new and existing hardware.

-Companies often face hindrance in the services they provide to clients on account of the limitations of their performance monitoring tools.
+Companies often face hindrances in the services they provide to clients on account of the limitations of their performance monitoring tools.

 These limitations could also lead to difficulty in supporting hybrid IT environments.
 Integrating new technologies could become as risky as monitoring the functioning of the newly added modules is limited.